 BIO

 Kathryn holds a BFA from the Kansas City Art Institute while pursuing her MFA at the School of the Art Institute of Chicago.
-Her work has been published in Core.Zine and she has most recently exhibited at PLUG, Weinberger Fine Art, The Bunker Center For The Arts, Heidman Salon & Vulpes Bastille.
+Her work has been published in Core.Zine and she has most recently exhibited at Plug Gallery, Weinberger Fine Art, The Bunker Center For The Arts, Vulpes Bastille, Dragon Crab Turtle, and Purple Window Gallery in Chicago.

 ARTIST STATEMENT

-“I have no history, only that which the world has decided for me.”
+“I have no Value, only that which the world decides for me.”